We run book drives, organize advocacy efforts, and fight to keep challenged books in the hands of the students they were written for.

 Greenwich Academy High School

-Tami leads Page Not Found’s research and impact-tracking efforts.
-She studies patterns in book censorship and access to educational resources, helping the organization understand where student-led initiatives can be most effective and how outreach translates into measurable impact.
+Tami leads Page Not Found's research and impact efforts.
+She tracks patterns in book access and censorship, helps the organization identify where student-led work can make the biggest difference, and translates our outreach into measurable results.

 • Elettra F.